 Specific Outcomes Assessment Criteria Students are expected to be able to: Students must: Understand and apply the general principles of procedural fairness to a set of facts. (with reference to section 3, 4 & 5 of PAJA) Briefly explain the general principle of procedural fairness as it was understood and applied at common law.
 Briefly explain the protection of procedural fairness in the Constitution and PAJA.
 Explain the content and meaning of the two essential elements of procedural fairness (the right to be heard and the rule against bias).
-Briefly outline and explain the provisions dealing with procedural fairness in PAJA, with reference to the relationship between

-procedural fairness and the rules of natural

-procedural fairness and the rules of natural
+Briefly outline and explain the provisions dealing with procedural fairness in PAJA, with reference to the relationship between procedural fairness and the rules of natural justice.
+Explain the doctrine of legitimate expectations and indicate with reference to case law how it operates and when it applies.
+Distinguish between procedural fairness in respect of administrative action impacting on the rights of a person and administrative action impacting on the public.

-justice.

-• Explain the doctrine of legitimate

-expectations and indicate with reference to

-case law how it operates and when it

-applies.

-Distinguish between procedural fairness in

-respect of administrative action impacting

-on the rights of a person and administrative

-action impacting on the public.

 Explain the test for bias as stated in PAJA.

-Explain and understand the right to be given Explain the importance of reasons for

-reasons for administrative action. effective decision-making.

-Briefly explain the common law position

-regarding reasons for administrative action

-• Explain the change introduced by the

-Constitution in this regard.

-• Explain the right to reasons for

-administrative action and indicate how it is

-provided for in PAJA.
+Explain and understand the right to be given reasons for administrative action.
+Explain the importance of reasons for effective decision-making.
+Briefly explain the common law position regarding reasons for administrative action Explain the change introduced by the Constitution in this regard.
+Explain the right to reasons for administrative action and indicate how it is provided for in PAJA.
+Assassment tasks Understand and apply the regulations for the right to reasons.

-•

-Understand and apply the regulations for

-A the right to reasons.

-- Problem questions and scenarios for class discussion (formative and summative assessment) - Problem questions assessed in the test and exam (summative assessment lawfulness to a set of facts.
+- Problem questions and scenarios for class discussion (formative and summative assessment) - Problem questions assessed in the test and exam (summative assessment